Uncategorized

 Ro and Cri

 It was impossible for us not to dedicate a post to the one and only Raffaella Carrà.
-She was the heart of our nights out with the rhythm of her happy songs!
-Our beloved icon suddenly left us on 5 July.
+She was the heartbeat of our nights out, with the rhythm of her joyful songs!
+Our beloved icon suddenly left us on July 5th, leaving behind an irreplaceable legacy.

 A great artist, icon and positive role model